 The far larger question is what the justices might decide if and when they consider the substance of the rule itself.
 In addition to expanding protections to LGBTQ students, the new rule largely replaced one issued under former Education Secretary Betsy DeVos.
 That regulation narrowed the definition of sexual misconduct and required live hearings so male students could face their accusers.

-W. Scott Lewis, managing partner with TNG Consulting, which trains districts across the country on Title IX, has advised red states covered by an injunction, like Wyoming and Idaho, that they鈥檙e currently bound by the 2020 regulation.
+W. Scott Lewis, managing partner with TNG Consulting, which trains districts across the country on Title IX, has advised red states covered by an injunction, like Wyoming and Idaho, that they’re currently bound by the 2020 regulation.

 But that could change quickly.